Prince Charles Cinema

 6 people favorited this theater

-This rather plain modern cinema was designed by Carl Fisher & Associates.
-It started life as a live theatre on December 26, 1962 with a transfer from the Lyric Theatre, Hammersmith of a Canadian revue “Clap Hands”.
+This rather plain modern cinema was designed by Carl Fisher & Associates with 358 seats all on one level.
+It started life as a live theatre on 26th December 1962 with a transfer from the Lyric Theatre, Hammersmith of a Canadian revue “Clap Hands”.

-Some film use alternated with live theatre, but as a live theatre it was not a success, and it became a full time cinema from 4th July 1965 when it was taken over by the Leeds based Star Cinemas chain.
-Success still was not achieved, due to dreadful sight-lines, so it closed in 1968 for a complete internal reconstruction to the design of Carlo S. Biskupek, and interior design by Harold Bartram.
-The stage was removed and the new auditorium was increased in size from 358 to 631 seats in stalls and circle levels.
+Some film use alternated with live theatre beginning in 1964 with screenings of “Tartuffe”, but as a live theatre it was not a success, and it became a full time cinema from 30th May 1965 and on 4th July 1965 it was taken over by the Leeds based Star Cinemas chain and the seating capacity was increased to 414.
+Success still was not achieved, due to dreadful sight-lines, so it closed in 1968 for a complete internal reconstruction to the design of architect Carlo S. Biskupek, and interior design by Harold Bartram.
+The stage was removed and the new auditorium was increased in size from 414 to 631 seats in stalls and circle levels.
 It re-opened on 21st January 1969 with Pierre Clementi in “Benjamin”, and became the West End showcase of the Star Cinemas chain.

 Just login to your account and subscribe to this theater